POL 101 Introduction to American Politics (4 hours)

 POL 331 Comparative Politics of China and Japan (4 hours)

 While Japan and China have both become prominent nation-states with increasing international influence, each country has achieved this feat through very different means.
 This course seeks to ascertain the sources and strength of their respective development paths as well as the prognosis for their political and economic futures.
 Topics to be covered include: state formation, ideology and political order, political and economic institutions, economic development strategies, ‘Asian values,’ state-society relations, regional and international relations.
-Prerequisite: POL 121 and POL 231, or permission of the instructor.
+Prerequisites: POL 121 and POL 231.

 POL 341 Political Philosophy I: Ancient and Medieval (4 hours)

 This is an examination of the origins of philosophical reflection on the fundamental issues of politics, which is designed to lead to the critical consideration of the political views of our time.
 Among the topics discussed are the relationship between knowledge and political power and the character of political justice.
 Portions of the works of Aristophanes, Plato, Cicero and Alfarabi are examined.
 Offered fall semester in alternate years.
-Prerequisite: COR 201 or permission of the instructor.
+Prerequisite: COR 201.

 POL 342 Political Philosophy II: Modern (4 hours)

 This is a critical examination of the peculiarly modern political and philosophical stance beginning where Political Philosophy I concludes.
 Among the authors discussed are Machiavelli, Hobbes, Locke, Rousseau, Kant and Kojeve.
 Offered spring semester in alternate years.
-Prerequisite: POL 341, or permission of the instructor.
+Prerequisite: POL 341.

 POL 361 European Politics (4 hours)